alanminko/resub/README.md

 This repository contains guidelines for running various resubstitution engines in [ABC](https://github.com/berkeley-abc/abc).

 The engines are exercised on the level of individual Boolean transforms.
-The focus is not high performance on specific benchmarks but rather conceptual understanding and implementation flexiblity needed for building efficient optimization frameworks based on Boolean resubstitution.
+The focus is not high performance on specific circuits but rather conceptual understanding and implementation flexiblity needed for building efficient optimization frameworks based on Boolean resubstitution.

 ---